A family takes on a massive historical renovation in Bellport.

 Although Chris and Una are technically based in the city, the key family moments of connectivity center in Bellport.
 Their daughters were christened in the same local church where they attend Easter service every year; Fogarty Finger Architecture barbecues are hosted by the pool; and relatives make the pilgrimage each year for Thanksgiving dinner.
 (Chris’ parents love Bellport so much that they don’t even bother stopping in Manhattan anymore when they fly in.)
 The summer routines of coffee and newspaper in the morning and cocktails in the evening take place on the porch, one of Chris’ favorite parts of the home.
 Above that porch, wood beaming forms the image of a sun’s rays in perpetual rise, fixed to see the next century.

-Photography Courtesy Of: howie guja
+Photography by: howie guja